Welcome to Bridges

 Try Bridges in your classroom

-Our resources were tested and developed over 8 years of co-teaching and feedback from classroom teachers and artist mentors.
-We chose activities to share that are exciting and empowering to children, and adaptable for a range of educators.
+The Bridges Program was tested and developed over 8 years of co-teaching with, and feedback from, classroom teachers and artist mentors.
+Activities are exciting and empowering to children, and adaptable for a range of educators.

 • Boy holding up and mirroring his puppet's emotions with his own face, happy and shocked.